textasdata/tada2023/index.md

 #### On Campus

 Conference events will be held in the Commonwealth Honors College Events Hall at UMass Amherst.
-On Google Maps, look up [Roots Café, 157 Commonwealth Ave](https://maps.app.goo.gl/axc9LzLyJ7DMM8QY9).
+It is in the same building as Roots Café, 157 Commonwealth Ave; see: [Google Maps link](https://maps.app.goo.gl/axc9LzLyJ7DMM8QY9).

 #### Lodging